CircuitLaunch/colab-reachy-ros/README.md

 #### Using simulator
 - Open in your browser, and click connect once the unitiy window loads: https://playground.pollen-robotics.com/
-- Open launch/test.launch and change line 34 to 'ws'
+- Open launch/test.launch and set the argument "simulator" to "true"
 - Run "colab_reachy_ros test.launch
 - Open a new terminal to use the arm compliant mode service, and enter "rosservice call right_arm_controller/set_arm_compliant False"